 Local 12 has a ten member Executive Board made up of members and elected by the members.
-There are four Officers (President, Vice President, Secretary Treasurer, and Recording Secretary), three Trustees and three Sector Representatives.
+There are four Officers (President, Vice President, Secretary Treasurer, and Recording Secretary), three Sector Representatives.
 The Sector Representatives are determined by grouping those units with a common theme.
 Some of these sectors include: Public Utilities, Health Facilities, School Districts/Educational Facilities, and AFL-CIO Trade Unions.
-If you are interested in serving on the Executive Board, to guide the direction of our Union, please contact our General Counsel or President.
+If you are interested in serving on the Executive Board, to guide the direction of our Union, please contact our President.